WDI Welcomes Nobel Laureate Economist Oct. 5

-As part of its year-long celebration of its 25th anniversary, the William Davidson Institute at the University of Michigan will host an Oct.
-5 speech and discussion with Sir Angus Deaton, a Nobel prize winning economist whose work has changed how many think about both global wealth and health.
+The William Davidson Institute at the University of Michigan will host an Oct.
+5 talk and discussion with Sir Angus Deaton, a Nobel Prize-winning economist whose work has changed how many think about both global wealth and poverty.

 Deaton is the Senior Scholar and Dwight D. Eisenhower Professor of Economics, and International Affairs Emeritus at the Woodrow Wilson School of Public and International Affairs in the Economics Department at Princeton University.
 His research includes work on poverty, inequality, health, well-being, economic development, and randomized controlled trials.